tstuefe/JEP387/jep.md

 Summary
 -------

-Return unused class-metadata (i.e., _metaspace_) memory to the operating system more promptly, and reduce metaspace memory footprint.
+Return unused class-metadata (i.e., _metaspace_) memory to the operating system more promptly and reduce metaspace memory footprint.

 Goals
 -----

 - Reduced metaspace memory footprint
 - Better elasticity: metaspace should recover from usage spikes much more readily, returning memory to the operating system when possible.
-- A cleaner metaspace implementation which should be less difficult to maintain
+- A cleaner metaspace implementation which should be less difficult to maintain.

 Non-Goals
 ---------